abidr/scs-tracker/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+### Description

 SCS Tracker allows you to add a tracking service for your customer to track their parcel sent with Sundarban Courier Service.

-== Description ==

 Sundarban Courier Tracker is a free tracking tool for your WooCommerce shop.
 If you have an online shop in Bangladesh and you send your parcel through Sundarban Courier Service then this plugin will help you extend your customer satisfaction and allows them to track their parcel from wherever they are.